100 mph winds possible in Colorado, high gusts expected in Denver this weekend

 The dolphin was found March 19 on Kiawah Island.

+A wintry end to a potent week of storms across southern Ontario, with some wet snow resulting in slower travel and power outages early Thursday

+The solar eclipse did not cause Friday's earthquake on the east coast but some scientists believe the moon's pull can influence the formation of tremors.

-Plans are underway by to airlift a stranded killer whale calf out of a remote tidal lagoon off northern Vancouver Island in an effort to reunite the young orca with its extended family, Canadian authorities said Wednesday.
-Canadian Fisheries Department and First Nations officials said the plan involves placing the 2-year-old calf into a sling, lifting it out of the lagoon by helicopter and putting it in a net pen in the ocean while they wait for its family pod to be near before release.
-The plan was agreed to during a meeting between members of the Ehattesaht First Nation council, Fisheries Department officials and marine technical experts.
+ZEBALLOS, B.C. — Plans are now underway to airlift a stranded killer whale calf out of a remote tidal lagoon off northern Vancouver Island in an effort to reunite the young orca with its extended family.
+Fisheries Department and First Nations officials say the plans involve placing the two-year-old calf into a sling, lifting it out of the lagoon by helicopter and putting it in a holding net pen in the ocean while they wait for its family pod to be near for release.
+The plan was agreed to today d

-Wind, rain and wet snow has taken out power to more than 40,000 customers in the Ottawa-Gatineau area Thursday, closed some schools in western Quebec and disrupted vehicle and light rain travel.Snowfall warnings and other weather alerts remain in and around the capital.About 21,750 Hydro One customers in eastern Ontario didn't have power as of about 1 p.m..
-About 18,500 local Hydro-Québec customers were in the same boat.Hydro Ottawa is reporting about 2,100 customers are out.Ottawa's internation

-A system and the upslope effect will team up to give Alberta a healthy dose of snowfall over the next few days, with some areas along the foothills possibly seeing as much as 40 cm
+"We're alive and live in New York," Joy Behar jokes The post ‘The View’ Hosts Poke Fun at New York Earthquake by Walking Out to Event-Appropriate Song appeared first on TheWrap.

 Danielle Irvine said she adopted Wile E. Coyote when he was nine months old.
 (Submitted by Danielle Irvine)After a rough boat ride with her special needs dog, one traveller is frustrated with how Marine Atlantic treats customers with pets.Danielle Irvine booked a pet-friendly cabin for her March 19 trip months in advance so she could travel in comfort with her rescue dog Wile E. Coyote, a 75-pound malamute-golden-St. Bernard mix.However, she said, due to weather delays that postponed the trip, s